 In 1980, CSS added Kindergarten to its elementary program – it was the first member school of the Society of Christian Schools in BC to do so.
-School enrollment grew throughout the 1980s and early 90s and the elementary campus was expanded twice during those years – adding a gym, kitchen, library, computer lab, and classrooms.
+School enrollment grew throughout the 1980s and early 90s, and the elementary campus was expanded twice during those years – adding a gym, kitchen, library, computer lab, and classrooms.

 The school principalship was passed to Mr. Ben DeRegt, then to Mr. Jim Bleeker and then to Mr. Norman Brouwer.

-CCS’s elementary student body grew and most Chilliwack Christian families opted to send their teens on a long bus ride to Abbotsford so they could continue their education at Abbotsford Christian Secondary School.
+CCS’s elementary student body grew, and most Chilliwack Christian families opted to send their teens on a long bus ride to Abbotsford so they could continue their education at Abbotsford Christian Secondary School.

 In 1996, Mr. Doyle Smiens took over the leadership reigns and began articulating the need for a Christian middle and high school program in the upper Fraser Valley.
 The vision for this program was nurtured and grew among the parents and board members in both Chilliwack and Agassiz.
-Mission statements were debated and discussed, school plans were drawn, property was acquired and fundraising began.
+Mission statements were debated and discussed, school plans were drawn, property was acquired, and fundraising began.
 In 1998, a joint venture called Unity Christian School started operating a grade 7/8 middle school on campus at Agassiz Christian School.
 In 2001 the school moved into the new campus on Hack-Brown Road.
-The first graduating class of Unity Christian School walked across the stage in 2003 and in 2005 the Chilliwack Christian (Elementary) School changed its name to Unity Christian Elementary School.
+The first graduating class of Unity Christian School walked across the stage in 2003, and in 2005 the Chilliwack Christian (Elementary) School changed its name to Unity Christian Elementary School.

-In 2012, the building permit for the new addition was secured and Unity became Pre-K to 12 on one campus in the Spring of 2013.
+In 2012, the building permit for the new addition was secured, and Unity became Pre-K to 12 on one campus in the Spring of 2013.

 Shortly after the move onto a single campus, Mr. Mike Campbell became the System Principal of Unity.
-From 2013 to 2017, Unity experienced a time of tremendous growth, adding over 200 students.
-This growth was due to the new facility, a five-year strategic plan that was implemented in 2011, and Unity’s culture of care and community.
+From 2013 to 2017, Unity experienced tremendous growth, adding over 200 students.
+This growth was due to the new facility, a five-year strategic plan implemented in 2011, and Unity’s culture of care and community.
 The explosive growth created waitlists in many classes.
 The school board chose to grow to 1.5 classes per grade in elementary to help make Unity fully dual track from grades 8-12.
 The school board then mandated a building expansion task force to seek ways to add this classroom space.
-The result was the addition of four new classrooms and 2 bathrooms along the NE corner of the school.
+The result was the addition of four new classrooms and two bathrooms along the NE corner of the school.

-The school board led a new strategic planning process with a new five-year strategic that was launched in 2016.
+The school board led a new strategic planning process with a new five-year strategic plan that was launched in 2016.
 The strategic plan focused on managing school growth and using the growth to enhance all programs at Unity.
 In 2017, Unity launched its metalwork program.

 In 2018, Mr. Matt Van Muyen became the new System Principal.
-In May 2019, Chilliwack Christian School celebrated it 50th anniversary.
+In May 2019, Chilliwack Christian School celebrated its 50th anniversary.
 Driven by its mission to provide Christian Education to every Christian family that desires it, the Chilliwack Christian School Society purchased 8.1 acres on Hack Brown Rd in November 2021.
-The population continues to grow in the Eastern Valley and Unity Christian School currently serves over 600 students K - 12 and 46 Preschool children.
+The population continues to grow in the Eastern Valley, and Unity Christian School currently serves over 600 students K - 12 and 46 Preschool children.